 sections: main: display: Main fields: - handle: content type: markdown meta: display: SEO Metadata fields: - handle: meta_title type: text - handle: meta_description type: textarea

-Unlike fieldsets, blueprint fields are sequence indexed instead of keyed by handle.
+Blueprint fields are indexed sequentially instead of keyed by handle.
 This format allows maximum flexibility: you can reference fields from other blueprints one or more times, override their settings inline, and even reference existing fields for Bard, Replicator, and Grid sets.

 A section's fields can be comprised of references to fields in fieldsets (so you can reuse fields) or inline field definitions.

-You will likely want to pre-configure reusable fields that you can pull into your blueprints.
+You will likely want to pre-configure reusable fields to pull into your blueprints.

 For example, you might have a rich text field configured with all your favorite buttons, which you've called